kundex/builds/st/README.md

-# Custom build of the suckless simple terminal (st), see: https://st.suckless.org
+## Custom patched build of the suckless simple terminal (st), see: https://st.suckless.org